 In these agreements, the conditions of sale should be clearly laid out and you should be able to understand them.
 For example, there should be clauses relating to the deposit and where it needs to be sent; Are there any tax commitments that need to be paid?
 Do you need a land survey?
 If things aren’t clear ask questions and make changes.
 A good agent or agency, will be the one that makes you feel safe, and can be trusted to have your best interest in mind throughout this entire process.

 The usual process in Bali is that the buyer secures the terms of the deal by depositing a down payment of the agreed purchase price to be held in an Escrow Account with either his or her notary or the real estate agency while the notary conducts Due Diligence.
 This down payment is often 10% of the price.

 If Due Diligence is successful, the seller and buyer meet at the notary to sign a transfer agreement, at which time final payment is released.
 This is generally done 30 days after the deposit has been made, but time frames can vary and they need to be made clear.
 The notary will generate the official transfer agreement upon proof that final payment has been received.

-Open the champagne!
-Now you’re comfortably relaxing in your new villa it’s time to open the champagne and celebrate!
+Now you’re comfortably relaxing in your new property it’s time to open the champagne and celebrate!
 You can relax in the knowledge that you’ve chosen the right agency, dealt with the right agent and the whole journey with them has been a truly memorable experience for all the right reasons.